Edward Henry: Attempted assassination

-On Wednesday 27 November 1912, while at his home in Kensington, Henry survived an assassination attempt by one Alfred Bowes (also reported as "Albert" Bowes), a disgruntled cab driver whose licence application had been refused.
+On Wednesday 27 November 1912, while at his home in Kensington, Henry survived an assassination attempt by one Alfred (also reported as "Albert") Bowes, a disgruntled cab driver whose licence application had been refused.
 Bowes fired three shots with a revolver when Sir Edward opened his front door: two missed, and the third pierced Sir Edward's abdomen, missing all the vital organs.
 Sir Edward's chauffeur then tackled his assailant.
 Bowes faced a life sentence for attempted murder.

 Sir Edward appeared at court and followed a humane tradition of pleading for leniency for his attacker, stating that Bowes had wanted to better himself and earn a living to improve the lot of his widowed mother.
 Bowes was sentenced to 15 years' penal servitude, but Sir Edward maintained an interest in his fate, and eventually paid for his passage to Canada for a fresh start when Bowes was released from prison in 1922.
 Sir Edward never really recovered from the ordeal, and the pain of the bullet wound recurred for the rest of his life.

-First World War
+Final years

 Henry would have retired in 1914, but the outbreak of the First World War convinced him to remain in office, as his designated successor, General Sir Nevil Macready, was required by the War Office, where he was Adjutant-General.
 He remained in office throughout the war.

-The end of Henry's career came about due to the police strike of 1918.
+His time as Commissioner finally ended due to the police strike of 1918.
 Police pay had not kept up with wartime inflation, and their conditions of service and pension arrangements were also poor.
 On 30 August 1918, 11,000 officers of the Metropolitan Police and City of London Police went on strike while Henry was on leave.
 The frightened government gave in to almost all their demands.
 Feeling let down both by his men and by the government, whom he saw as encouraging trade unionism within the police (something he vehemently disagreed with), Henry immediately resigned on 31 August.
 He was widely seen as a scapegoat for political failures.